-Likely Problems: Likely Problems are items that the OU Campus system identifies as most likely being an error, but should be reviewed by a user to determine if the problem is real or not.
+Likely Problems: Likely Problems are items that the Omni CMS system identifies as most likely being an error, but should be reviewed by a user to determine if the problem is real or not.
 If you receive Likely Problems, review the problem(s) and confirm whether or not any changes need to be made.

 Once you review the Accessibility Check Results, return to the Page Edit View.
 Using the WYSIWYG editor, make the necessary changes to fix any accessibility problems.

 Once you have fixed the error(s), re-run the accessibility check to confirm that the page is fixed.